LearnOnDemandSystems/idl-md-sample/idl.md

 endpoint.
 The command restrictions are defined inside a role capability (.psrc) file, and are included in PowerShell modules for easy distribution and discovery.
-Role capability files are then associated with users and groups in PowerShell session configuration—a fancy term for PowerShell endpoint—files that define what a PowerShell endpoint supports.
+Role capability files are then associated with users and groups in PowerShell session configuration-a fancy term for PowerShell endpoint-files that define what a PowerShell endpoint supports.
 This combination of PowerShell session configuration files and role capability files provide the backbone that makes JEA work.